rigglemania/pysqlcipher3/README.rst

 9) Test the new library by attempting to decrypt a database.

-Note: If the decrypt fails please check that you have the most recent amalagamtion files.
+Note: If the decrypt fails please check that you have the correct amalagamation files.